koljapluemer/obsidian-title-extractor/README.md

 There are a bunch of settings which allow you to fine-tune how note titles are generated.
 If you are not sure what these are about, you can probably keep the default settings.

-I separated Settings into `Style` and `Compatibility`.
-The former influences the look and feel of your titles and you may want to play around with them.
+I split Settings into `Style` and `Compatibility`.
+The former influences the look and feel of your titles-- you may want to play around with them.
 The latter is less likely to matter to you.
-Compatibility settings mostly prevent issues and pain related to special characters in file names when you handle them in scripts, on older operating systems or other special contexts.
+Compatibility settings mostly prevent issues and pain related to special characters in file names when you handle them in scripts, older operating systems or other special contexts.

-For every setting, you will find an example to clarify what happens if you toggle it.
-Please note that some examples also use other special settings to make the effect clear.
-Settings are generally applied from top to bottom.
+For most settings, you will find an example to clarify what happens if you toggle it.
+Please note that some examples also use other settings to make the effect clear.

 ### Style Settings